 Hire a boat from the stone pier or mess about on a pedalo with friends on the central beach.
 Or you can try your hand at kayaking or have a go on a jet-ski further along the beach with Ocean Bay Watersports.

 Boats and watercraft can be launched from the boat park at Peveril Point (located just off Broad Road car park).

-During the summer months, Swanage Pier sees an influx of divers who come from around the globe to experience the crystal clear waters and wreak sites off the Pier and surrounding area.
+During the summer months, Swanage Pier sees an influx of divers who come from around the globe to experience the wreck sites off the pier and surrounding area.